-MyEnergyEfficientHouse.com: Low Cost Alternative Energy-Efficient Heating, Cooling and More
+MyEnergyEfficientHouse.com: Low Cost Go Green Energy Efficiency for Heating, Cooling and More

 Featuring Energy-Efficient Wall Heaters

 I use the wall heaters on this page as my primary heat source.
 On real cold days in low teens and near zero degrees I do turn the furnace on.
 But turn on the furnace far less often.
 For example if it is 15 degrees outside I may only turn my furnace on 2 to 3 times a day.
 The rest of the time its my wall heaters at work.
 Click here for more info.

 How Wall Heaters Can Be Your Primary Heat Source

 Selecting the Best Wall Heaters For The Job

 There’s all types of wall heaters and they are all different in what they offer, their pros and cons and some are better than others.
 These are the 3 I use alone or as combo below as Wall Heaters As Primary Heat Source.
 I find I turn the furnace on less often.
 During the day I find the best combo for the current situation.
 Homes vary and people are comfortable at different temperatures.
 I’m OK with 68 degrees and that’s my goal.
 Some people think that’s too cold.
 Some people want every room in the home to be the same temperature.
 I don’t.
 If I’m not using a room for a while I don’t heat it.
 For me some rooms with doors even get too hot.
 But no matter what Wall Heaters can make the furnace come on less often.